 - Treatment entry training.

 There are several different treatment options for individuals battling Dilaudid addiction.
-The first step is usually medically assisted detox.
+The first step is usually medically assisted and overseen detox.
 During medically assisted detox, the client will slowly taper their dose of Dilaudid under the care of a physician in order to minimize uncomfortable withdrawal symptoms and prevent relapse.
 Depending on the severity of the addiction, detox may take place on an outpatient basis or under full 24-hour medical supervision at a detox facility, hospital, or treatment center.
 Some detox programs will not offer medications but rather solely a supportive and abstinent environment.

 There are many maintenance medications such as methadone, buprenorphine, and naltrexone prescribed for opiate addiction that may be used to assist with detoxification or to prevent relapse on a long-term basis.
 These are best used in combination with other types of treatment such as:

-- Inpatient treatment: Drug addiction treatment that takes place in a residential center on a full-time basis for a specified period of time.
+- Inpatient or in-facility treatment: Drug addiction treatment that takes place in a residential center on a full-time basis for a specified period of time.
 Inpatient treatment typically includes detox programs, individual and group counseling and therapy, support groups, relapse prevention, and other specialized services, amenities, and alternative therapies.

 Is Dilaudid Addictive?